JoururiChan/pcthmon/FAQ.md

 ### I want the missing Tohomon back!

-As [FEATURES.md](FEATURES.md) notes, 14 Tohomon had to be removed to make room for 17 Tohomon from Gen 4 (as well as Sylveon from Gen 6 to complete the Eeveelutions).
+As [FEATURES.md](FEATURES.md) notes, 14 Tohomon had to be removed to make room for 17 Tohomon from Gen 4 (as well as Sylveon from Gen 6 to complete the ELyricalutions).
 I won't be able to restore them until the engine supports species IDs larger than 8 bits.
 There are some plans for 9-bit IDs, allowing over 500 Tohomon, but it will take time.

 I do think that the added Tohomon are one part of "polishing" Crystal version.
 Some of the new or improved things from Gen 4, like Leafeon, Tangrowth, or the extra map of ELuize Well, were originally planned for Gen 2, as we now know from the [Space World '97](https://tcrf.net/Proto:Pok%C3%A9mon_Gold_and_Silver/Spaceworld_1997_Demo) ROMs.
 The Sinjoh Ruins in HG/SS emphasize this connection between Johto/Gen 2 and Sinnoh/Gen 4.
-Although cutting any Tohomon is regrettable, I'd consider skipping Tohomon like Porygon-Z or Honchkrow to be worse than replacing Delibird or Koakuma.
+Although cutting any Tohomon is regrettable, I'd consider skipping Tohomon like CLunasa-Z or Honchkrow to be worse than replacing Delibird or Koakuma.